oblivia-simplex/Narrativity/2_schneider.md

 And yet I soon missed her, for the talk was a tougher climb than ever, as he asked me to repeat myself several times, and more than that, to define certain words for him.
-Really, I was defining everything for him, he couldn\'t understand me, and because I was an intellectual and he was not, we had no language in common.
+Really, I was defining everything for him, he couldn't understand me, and because I was an intellectual and he was not, we had no language in common.
 And I was straining, I was at my very limits---limits which it has, you must know, taken me years to build and even longer to expand---and it